Elvis-Not-Presley-One/Animal-Image-Recognition-Model/README.md

 ![GitHub User's stars](https://img.shields.io/github/stars/Elvis-Not-Presley-One?style=flat-square&logo=github&logoSize=auto&color=pink)

 This is a image recognition model project that uses Tensorflows CNN(Convolutional Neural Network) architecture.
- - This was a class projectcode was writen by four people
+ - This was a class project, code was writen by four people

 # what is a Convolutional Neural Network(s)
 - A Convolutional Neural Network is a type of neural network architecture that is popular use cases are for: